If you like having fun in the pool, why not put your leisure time to good use and get in some pool noodle exercises!?

 Exercise 4 – Works the abs, the hips, the buttocks, and the legs

 1. Grasp the pool’s ladder with both hands, your elbows bent.
-Position the noodle beneath your stomach, allowing your legs to float and extended behind you, keeping your feet together.
+Position the noodle beneath your stomach, allowing your legs to float and extend behind you, keeping your feet together.

-2. Contract your abs and lower your legs toward the bottom of the pool so that your body is at a 90-degree angle.
+2. Contract your abs and lower your legs toward the bottom of the pool, bringing your body to a 90-degree angle.
 Return to your starting position.
-Repeat 20 times.

-Exercise 5 – Works the arms, the chest, the back, the buttocks, the legs, and the abs
+Exercise 5 – Works the arms, chest, back, buttocks, legs, and abs

 1. Stand in waist-deep water with your legs approximately hip-width apart.
-Hold the noodle on the surface of the water with your hands slightly more than shoulder-width apart.
+Hold the noodle on the water’s surface with your hands slightly more than shoulder-width apart.

-Exercise 6 – Works the buttocks, the abs, the obliques, and the legs
+Exercise 6 – Works the buttocks, abs, obliques, and legs

-1. Stand in chest-deep water with your legs hip-width apart holding the pool noodle on the surface of the water, your hands a little more than shoulder-width apart.
+1. Stand in chest-deep water with your legs hip-width apart, holding the pool noodle on the water’s surface, your hands a little more than shoulder-width apart.

-2. Squat, pushing the noodle beneath the water until it is in front of your knees.
-Stand, rotating your torso to the right and pushing the noodle through the water to the right.
+2. Squat and push the noodle beneath the water until it is in front of your knees.
+Stand, rotating your torso to the right, and push the noodle through the water to the right.

-Exercise 7 – Works the entire core, the legs, the back, and the shoulders
+Exercise 7 – Works the entire core, legs, back, and shoulders

 This pool noodle exercise is similar to exercise 2, but you won’t have the ladder’s stability to depend on, and you will be holding the position for longer.

-1. Standing on the pool’s floor, position the noodle vertically and hold one end in each hand.
+1. Standing on the pool’s floor, position the noodle vertically on the surface of the water, holding one end in each hand.

 3. Maintain this position for 60 seconds, increasing this to 120 seconds when you become stronger.

-Exercise 8 – works the chest, the arms, the back, the thighs, the buttocks, and the legs
+Exercise 8 – works the chest, arms, back, thighs, buttocks, and legs

 2. Take a big step forward through the noodle with your right leg, lunging down and pushing the noodle toward the bottom of the pool.
 Don’t let your knee go further forward than your toes, and be sure to place your right foot flat on the pool’s floor, allowing your left heel to lift upward.

-Exercise 9 – Works the legs, the hips, the buttocks, and the abs
+Exercise 9 – Works the legs, hips, buttocks, and abs

 1. Straddle the pool noodle in waist-deep water as if you were sitting on a bike, holding one end of the noodle in either hand.